-How does UNDP do business
+How UNDP does business

 UNDP Procurement is based on competitive bidding.
 Depending on the type, complexity, size and value of the project and its procurement elements, commonly used methods of solicitation include: